-- 2. Presidential Rank Awards Program Nomination Template.
-Agencies must complete the a nomination template for each nominee.
+- Label on the Folder Tab NAME OF NOMINEE (First, Middle Initial, Last) AGENCY NAME DISTINGUISHED SES or DISTINGUISHED SP 2020 - or - MERITORIOUS SES or MERITORIOUS SP 2020 - 2.
+Presidential Rank Awards Program Nomination Template.
+Agencies must complete the appropriate attached nomination template for each nominee.
 All boxes must be checked that apply to the nominee's current employment status.
 Agencies are required to verify on the template any professional credentials applicable to the nominee's position.
 Agencies must also ensure the nominee's immediate supervisor and the agency head each provide their signature in the appropriate signature blocks on the nomination template.
 If the agency head prefers signing only the cover letter, the agency should indicate that the agency head exercised that option (e.g., "/s/ cover ltr"). - 3.
 Biographical and Career Summary Template.
 For each nominee, agencies must summarize in bullet format the nominee's accomplishments, as an SES member or SL/ST employee, that serve as the basis for nomination for a Rank Award.
-Agencies must also briefly list each nominee's career highlights, and other biographical information, including significant honors, awards, etc. Agencies must use the template provided.
-A separate sheet will not be accepted.

-4. Justification Statement.
-Agencies and/or the nominee must concisely describe the nominee's career achievements for each of the Presidential Rank Award criteria, as described above, in the same order as the order in which the criteria are listed.
-Agencies may use no more than three pages of text, and information may be presented using a font no smaller than an 11-point and at least 0.8-inch margins.
+Agencies must also briefly list each nominee's career highlights, and other biographical information, including significant honors, awards, etc. Agencies may use no more than one page of text, and information may be presented using only a font no smaller than an 11-point and at least 0.8 inch margins. - 4.
+Justification Statement.
+Agencies must concisely describe each nominee's career achievements for each of the Presidential Rank Award criteria, as described above, in the same order as the order in which the criteria are listed.
+Agencies may use no more than three pages of text, and information may be presented using only a font no smaller than an 11-point and at least 0.8 inch margins.

-Agencies should not include SF-50 or equivalent personnel forms in the nominee's electronic folder.
-OPM will return electronic folders that do not meet the specified format.
+Agencies should not include SF-50 or equivalent personnel forms in the nominee's folders.
+Additionally, agencies should not staple or paper-clip any of the pages in the folder.
+OPM will return folders that do not meet the specified format.